The curriculum for the Doctor of Nursing Practice with a Family Nurse Practitioner emphasis is built on:

 - American Nurses Association Code of Ethics, and

 - Interprofessional Education Collaborative (IPEC) Core Competencies for Interprofessional Collaborative Practice.

-The Course of Study (pdf) details the number, order, and unit value for the required courses
+The post-master's DNP-FNP Fall Start Plan of Study and post-master's DNP-FNP Spring Start Plan of Study details the number, order, and unit value for the required courses.

-Course Descriptions (pdf) provides a statement of the content for each course.
+Course Descriptions provides a statement of the content for each course.

-The Project Handbook (pdf) serve as a roadmap to the processes, procedures and requirements of the DNP Culminating Project.
+The Project Handbook serves as a roadmap to the processes, procedures, and requirements of the DNP Culminating Project.

 |Behavioral Health/Counseling (includes ADHD, anxiety, depression, addictions, smoking cessation, medication education, and lifestyle modification)||50 hours|

 |Management of Uncomplicated Pregnancy (Ambulatory Prenatal Management – Includes pregnancy to 8 weeks postpartum) Women’s Health/Gynecological Care (Includes contraception management, STDs, annual exams, hormone therapy, breast health, bone density evaluation)||115 hours (20hrs*)|

 |Pediatric Management: Newborn (< 1 year), Pre-School, School-Aged and Adolescent (18 years or younger)||155 hours (30hrs*)|

 Total: 630 hours (150 hours in management of Metabolic Dysfunction (pre-diabetes, T1DM and T2DM)) *Hours required in addressing Metabolic Dysfunction (pre-diabetes, T1DM and T2DM)